Is Tomato a Fruit or a Vegetable?

 Why are tomatoes fruit?

-Before things get too dicey, you need to know the definition of fruit, also: “the usually edible reproductive body of a seed plant; especially one having a sweet pulp,” per Merriam Webster.
-The tomato plant—which is different from tomatoes themselves—is a seed plant that grows the red, edible tomatoes people know and love.
-Although tomatoes aren’t known for being as sweet as other fruit, they’re not as bitter as some vegetables.
+To answer the question “is tomato a fruit,” let’s look at the definition of fruit.
+According to Merriam-Webster, fruits are “the usually edible reproductive body of a seed plant, especially: one having a sweet pulp.”
+The actual tomato plant is a seed plant that grows the red, edible tomatoes people know and love.
+Although tomatoes aren’t known for being as sweet as other fruit (like peaches), they’re not as bitter as some vegetables (looking at you, Brussels sprouts).
 With this definition in mind, everything from peppers to cucumbers are also fruit, while carrots and potatoes are not.
+It’s an interesting fact that potatoes are actually distant relatives of the tomato.
+However, as root vegetables, they don’t fit the “fruit of the vine” definition that makes tomatoes a fruit.

 Why are tomatoes vegetables?

-There’s a business reason for calling tomatoes fruits, too.
+From this definition, it might seem like tomatoes are unequivocally not vegetables.
+So, is tomato a fruit then?
+Not exactly.
 In 1893, Congress passed a tariff act putting a 10 percent tax on whole vegetables.
 So, to avoid paying the fee, merchants claimed that tomatoes are fruit.
-A decision made by the Supreme Court for the case agrees that tomatoes should be classified as a vegetable instead of a fruit for “purposes of trade and commerce” since people eat them like vegetables, Smithsonian.com reports.
+A decision made by the Supreme Court for the case stated that tomatoes should be classified as a vegetable instead of a fruit for the “purposes of trade and commerce,” since chefs prepare them and people eat them like vegetables.
 This means, legally speaking, tomatoes are vegetables.

 Tomatoes are fruits and vegetables